Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ukraine's president said the US was trying to 'please' Russian President Vladimir Putin by seeking to resolve the conflict in Ukraine, but he declared Ukraine 'will not sign anything just to be welcomed'.

-AFP news agency on February 18 quoted Ukrainian President Volodymyr Zelensky as saying that the US was trying to "please" Russia in negotiations on Ukraine, while warning about the weakness of European countries' armies.
+AFP news agency on February 18 quoted Ukrainian President Volodymyr Zelensky as saying that the US is trying to "please" Russia in negotiations on Ukraine, while warning about the weakness of European countries' armies.

 Commenting on conciliatory statements towards Russia by some US officials, Mr Zelensky said that "the US now says things that are very beneficial to (Russian President Vladimir) Putin… because they want to please him".

 "They want to meet quickly and win quickly.
-But what they want is a ceasefire, not victory," Mr. Zelensky said in an interview with ARD Radio on the sidelines of the Munich Security Conference in Germany on February 15.
+But what they want is a ceasefire, not victory," Mr. Zelensky said in an interview with ARD radio on the sidelines of the Munich Security Conference in Germany on February 15.

 Last week, US President Donald Trump surprised many allies when he said he had spoken directly with President Putin in the process of quickly ending the war in Ukraine.